Lacunar Infarct

 Prognosis

-People who have experienced lacunar infarctions do seem to recover more completely and quicker than those who have had other strokes.
-As many as eighty percent of those who have suffered a lacunar infarction are able to function independently in twelve months compared to approximately fifty percent of those that have had another stroke.
-People who have suffered a lacunar stroke have a greater chance of surviving past thirty days (ninety-six percent) than those with other strokes (eighty-five percent).
+The prognosis for people who have experienced lacunar infarctions is generally better than for those who have had other types of strokes.
+A significant percentage of people who suffer a lacunar infarction are able to return to independent functioning within 12 months (as high as 80%), compared to approximately 50% of those with other types of strokes.
+People with lacunar strokes also have a higher chance of surviving past 30 days (96%) than those with other strokes (85%).